vsakel/ChatBot-Summarizer/README.md

 - Checks out the latest version of the code from the repository using `actions/checkout@v3`.
 - Installs Python 3.10 environment using `actions/setup-python@v4`.
 - Installs the required dependencies listed in `backend/app/requirements.txt`.
-- Runs the tests located in the `backend/app`directory
+- Runs the tests located in the `backend/app`directory.
-  - Uses Pytest library to run the defined test cases, ensuring that the backend works as expected.
+  - Uses **Pytest** library to run the defined test cases, ensuring that the backend works as expected.